-The Waasigan Transmission Line Project includes both Phase 1 and Phase 2, inclusive of necessary stations enhancements to support energization of the new lines.
+6 The Waasigan Transmission Line Project includes both Phase 1 and Phase 2, inclusive of necessary stations enhancements to support energization of the new lines.
 The estimated cost relates to the development and construction phases of the project and the anticipated in-service date reflects the anticipated completion of Phase 2 in 2027.
 The first phase of the project is expected to be in-serviced as close to the end of 2025 as possible and is further discussed in the section "Other Developments - Supporting Critical Transmission Infrastructure in Northwestern Ontario".

-6 The St. Clair Transmission Line Project includes the line and associated facilities and is further discussed in the section "Other Developments - Supporting Critical Infrastructure in Southwestern Ontario."
+7 The St. Clair Transmission Line Project includes the line and associated facilities and is further discussed in the section "Other Developments - Supporting Critical Infrastructure in Southwestern Ontario."

-7The scope and timing of these Southwestern Ontario transmission reinforcements are currently under review.
+8 The scope and timing of these Southwestern Ontario transmission reinforcements are currently under review.

-8 The scope and timing of these Northeastern and Eastern Ontario transmission reinforcements are currently under review.
+9 The scope and timing of these Northeastern and Eastern Ontario transmission reinforcements are currently under review.
 Durham Kawartha Power Line was previously referred to as the Greater Toronto Area East Line.
 Northeast Power Line was previously referred to as the Hanmer to Mississagi Line.
 North Shore Link was previously referred to as the Mississagi to Third Line Line.
+10 Major portions of Beck #2 Transmission Station Circuit Breaker Replacement was completed and placed in-service in September 2024.
+Work on certain minor portions of the project is expected to continue in the fourth quarter of 2024.

-9 Major portions of the Bruce B Switching Station Circuit Breaker Replacement were completed and placed in-service.
+Major portions of the Bruce B Switching Station Circuit Breaker Replacement were completed and placed in-service.